seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Laying down her dagger*

 What if it be a poison, which the friar
-Subtly hath minister’d to have me dead,
+Subtly hath minister'd to have me dead,
-Lest in this marriage he should be dishonour’d,
+Lest in this marriage he should be dishonour'd,
 Because he married me before to Romeo?
 I fear it is: and yet, methinks, it should not,
 For he hath still been tried a holy man.
 How if, when I am laid into the tomb,
 I wake before the time that Romeo
-Come to redeem me? there’s a fearful point!
+Come to redeem me? there's a fearful point!
 Shall I not, then, be stifled in the vault,
 To whose foul mouth no healthsome air breathes in,
 And there die strangled ere my Romeo comes?
 Or, if I live, is it not very like,
 The horrible conceit of death and night,
-Together with the terror of the place,–
+Together with the terror of the place,--
 As in a vault, an ancient receptacle,
 Where, for these many hundred years, the bones
 Of all my buried ancestors are packed:
 Where bloody Tybalt, yet but green in earth,
 Lies festering in his shroud; where, as they say,
-At some hours in the night spirits resort;–
+At some hours in the night spirits resort;--
 Alack, alack, is it not like that I,
 So early waking, what with loathsome smells,
-And shrieks like mandrakes’ torn out of the earth,
+And shrieks like mandrakes' torn out of the earth,
-That living mortals, hearing them, run mad:–
+That living mortals, hearing them, run mad:--
 O, if I wake, shall I not be distraught,
 Environed with all these hideous fears?
-And madly play with my forefather’s joints?
+And madly play with my forefather's joints?
 And pluck the mangled Tybalt from his shroud?
-And, in this rage, with some great kinsman’s bone,
+And, in this rage, with some great kinsman's bone,
 As with a club, dash out my desperate brains?
-O, look! methinks I see my cousin’s ghost
+O, look! methinks I see my cousin's ghost
 Seeking out Romeo, that did spit his body
-Upon a rapier’s point: stay, Tybalt, stay!
+Upon a rapier's point: stay, Tybalt, stay!
 Romeo, I come! this do I drink to thee.

 *She falls upon her bed, within the curtains*

 ### SCENE IV.
-Hall in Capulet’s house.
+Hall in Capulet's house.

 *Enter LADY CAPULET and Nurse*